Terms & Conditions

 b. cancellation and/or curtailment of holiday;

 g. travel delay

 i. legal expenses.

-You must be able to provide us with a copy of your insurance policy before we will let you partake in an activity.
+You must provide us with your insurance details before the start of your holiday.
+If you do not have adequate insurance you will not be able to partake in the holiday.
 We reserve the right to cancel your holiday without compensation or refund if you fail to provide us with any information required regarding your insurance or if we are reasonably of the view that the insurance arrangements you have made are not adequate.

 You agree to indemnify us from any claim whatsoever arising from your failure to comply with this condition 4.

 5. Marmot Tours Ltd Liability Insurance